A Brief Duro D/T Tutorial

 I/O

-PRINTLN takes one argument and prints it on standard output, followed by a newline.
-It is defined for all built-in scalar types and also for tuple and relation arguments.
+io.put_line is an update operator that takes one argument of type string and prints it on standard output, followed by a newline.

 no db>